Jump to content

 • use_tls If set to true, scotty will create the necessary labels for traefik to use tls.
 The default is true.

 • certresolver The certresolver to use for the tls-certificate.
 The certresolver must be configured in traefik.
-The default is myresolver shown also in the example docker-compose.yml from the installation-documentation
+The default is myresolver shown also in the example compose.yml from the installation-documentation

 Jump to heading Haproxy-config